stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### ACPI patching

-In case if have a little bit different version of Razer Blade just like mid 2019 Model OR Base Model OR different version of BIOS my ACPI and USB patches will be not compatible with you Razer Blade!
+If you have a little bit different version of Razer Blade (just like mid 2019 Model OR Base Model OR different version of BIOS) the ACPI and USB patches will not be compatible with you Razer Blade!

-In case like this ACPI hot patches should be created from scratch.
+In this case, ACPI hot patches should be created from scratch.

-Again, very important to apply all BIOS patches, firmware updates before this step (!).
+Again, it is very important to apply all BIOS patches, firmware updates before this step (!).

 **ACPI export**

 * Reboot computer.
 * In ``Clover Boot Menu`` press ``F2`` and ``F4``.
-* Do so again with ``fn``+``F2`` and ``fn``+``F4``.
+* Repeat again with ``fn``+``F2`` and ``fn``+``F4``.
 * Select normal macOS boot.

 **DSDT patching for battery, trackpad**

-* Login with user with admin privileges.
-Usually first one created during installation procedure.
+* Login with the user with admin privileges: usually the first one created during installation procedure.
 * Run ``Clover Configurator`` and mount NVMe ``EFI`` partition.
 * Navigate to folder ``/Volumes/EFI/EFI/CLOVER/ACPI/``.
 * Copy folder ``origin`` to ``Desktop`` folder.
-* Copy ``MaciASL`` from macOS USB installation media or re-download from Internet to ``~/Applications/`` folder.
+* Copy ``MaciASL`` from the macOS USB installation media or re-download from Internet to ``~/Applications/`` folder.
-* Copy ``iasl`` from macOS USB installation media or re-download from Internet to.
+* Copy ``iasl`` from the macOS USB installation media or re-download from Internet to.
 * Unpack ``iasl.zip`` if required.
 * Run ``Terminal`` application from ``/Applications/Utilities/`` folder.
 * Copy ``iasl`` from ``~/Downloads/`` folder to ``/usr/local/bin/`` folder with command in ``Terminal`` application